ARM-software/vscode-cmsis-csolution/README.md

 - [Manage Solution view](#manage-solution-view): Manage your solutions with multiple targets, projects, and build types to define the scope of your applications.
 - [Software Components view](#software-components-view): Access reusable building blocks that are provided in software packs.

-[Settings](https://code.visualstudio.com/docs/getstarted/settings#_extension-settings): Configure features like [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd).
-With the **Use Web Services** setting, Arm CMSIS Solution uses web services to retrieve information about devices, boards, and examples, and downloads missing **software packs**.
+[Settings](https://mdk-packs.github.io/vscode-cmsis-solution-docs/configuration.html#configure-the-extension): Configure features like pack download, [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd), or usage of web services.
+When **Use Web Services** is enabled, Arm CMSIS Solution gets from [keil.arm.com](https://www.keil.arm.com/packs/) information about devices, boards, and examples that are provided in software packs.

-Arm CMSIS Solution works as a standalone tool and can also interact with other Visual Studio Code extensions:
+Arm CMSIS Solution works as a standalone tool and can also interact with other VS Code extensions:

 - [Arm Tools Environment Manager](https://marketplace.visualstudio.com/items?itemName=Arm.environment-manager): Installs tools (compiler, debugger, simulation models, and utilities) for software development.
+- [Arm CMSIS Debugger](https://marketplace.visualstudio.com/items?itemName=Arm.vscode-cmsis-debugger): Installs a GDB-based debugger (for CMSIS-DAP, ULINK, JLink, ST-Link, an other adapters) along with [pyOCD](https://pyocd.io/).
 - [Red Hat YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml): Provides syntax support when editing csolution project files such as `*.csolution.yml` and `*.cproject.yml`.
-- [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd): Adds smart features to the Visual Studio Code editor, including code completion, compile errors, and go-to-definition.
+- [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd): Adds smart features to the VS Code editor, including code completion, compile errors, and go-to-definition.

-Arm CMSIS Solution interfaces with the following [debug](#run-and-debug) extensions:

-- [Arm Debugger](#arm-debugger): Supports connections to physical targets such as ULINK, CMSIS-DAP, and ST-LINK, and virtual targets (FVP simulation models).
-- [Cortex-Debug](#cortex-debug): Interfaces with physical targets using J-Link, OpenOCD, pyOCD, or ST-LINK.
-OpenOCD and pyOCD support debug with CMSIS-DAP.

 ## Feature overview

 ![CMSIS Solution Quick Tutorial](./docs/videos/MDK6_Productivity.gif)

+For detailed information refer to [User Interface](https://mdk-packs.github.io/vscode-cmsis-solution-docs/userinterface.html) in the CMSIS Solution documentation.

 ## CMSIS view

 The **CMSIS** view gives you access to the source code of your application.
 The **CMSIS** view shows the [multiple projects](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#project-setup-for-related-projects) that belong to the context set.
 The various elements available for a project are:

+- [Board](https://open-cmsis-pack.github.io/cmsis-toolbox/YML-Input-Format/#board): The name of the target board and documentation.
+- [Device](https://open-cmsis-pack.github.io/cmsis-toolbox/YML-Input-Format/#device): The name of the target device, documentation, and device-specific debug options (`*.dbgconf`).
 - [File groups](https://open-cmsis-pack.github.io/cmsis-toolbox/YML-Input-Format/#groups): Groups used to organize user source code.
 - [Constructed-files](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#rte_componentsh): Files generated for the CMSIS Run-Time Environment (RTE).
-- [Linker](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#linker-script-management): Script files used in the project context.
+- [Linker](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#linker-script-management): Script files used in the project context and access to linker map file.
-- [Components](https://open-cmsis-pack.github.io/cmsis-toolbox/CreateApplications/#software-components): Reusable software modules that you select.
+- [Components](https://open-cmsis-pack.github.io/cmsis-toolbox/CreateApplications/#software-components): Reusable software modules that you select in the [Software Components view](#software-components-view).
+You can also access documentation or a run configuration generator such as [STM32CubeMX](https://open-cmsis-pack.github.io/cmsis-toolbox/CubeMX/) or [MCUXpresso Config](https://open-cmsis-pack.github.io/cmsis-toolbox/MCUXpressoConfig/).
 - [Layers](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#software-layers): Sets of source files, software components, and configuration files that you can reuse in different projects.

-Action buttons allow you to build, run, and debug your application or open the views that are described in detail below.
-For components, you can access the documentation or run generators such as STM32CubeMX or the MCUXpresso Config Tools.
+Action buttons allow you to build, run, and debug your application, [edit *csolution project files*](#yml-editor-support) or [manage the solution configuration](#manage-solution-view).
+The [Configuration Wizard](#configuration-wizard) offers a graphical view to configuration file options.

 ## Create Solution view

 ![Create Solution](https://github.com/ARM-software/vscode-cmsis-csolution/raw/main/docs/images/CreateNewSolution.png)

-Create a new csolution project and choose the target type name, solution name, and location of the csolution project from this view.

-To start a new csolution project, select a [board](https://www.keil.arm.com/boards/) or [device](https://www.keil.arm.com/devices/).
-You can choose from the following project types:
+To start a new *csolution project*, select a [board](https://www.keil.arm.com/boards/) or [device](https://www.keil.arm.com/devices/) and choose from the following project types:

 - Templates: Templates are stub projects providing a minimal setup for the selected use case.
 - [Reference applications](https://open-cmsis-pack.github.io/cmsis-toolbox/ReferenceApplications/): Reference applications are hardware-agnostic and require additional software layers with API drivers for the target board selected.
 - CMSIS solution examples: These examples are created for a specific hardware or evaluation board and interface with board and device peripherals.
 - µVision examples: Example projects created for the µVision IDE.
 Arm CMSIS Solution automatically converts µVision projects to the csolution project format.

+Then create the *csolution project* on the selected folder on your Host computer.

 ## Configure Solution view

 ![Configure Solution](https://github.com/ARM-software/vscode-cmsis-csolution/raw/main/docs/images/ConfigureSolution.png)

-Select software layers and a compiler toolchain for your solution from this view.
+When using a [reference application](https://open-cmsis-pack.github.io/cmsis-toolbox/ReferenceApplications/) select compatible software layers for your solution from this view.

 ## Software Components view